nilay18/Pattern-Recognition-in-R/README.md

 10. Text Retrieval

 Commands to train and demonstrate each model/concept have been listed sequentially with necessary information of its use and function is documented

-Please feel free to play with seed values and other initilization values before training the model.